cs278/bank-modulus/README.md

   sort code and account number could not be validated the value of the `$assume` argument is returned.

+### Specification Factory

+The default specification factory (`Spec\DefaultSpecFactory`) picks the most appropriate specification for the current time.

+If you need to test the validity of a sort code and account number at a particular point in time, you can use the `withDate(\DateTimeInterface|string $date): self` method to overload the currently used time reference.
+If you supply an object to this method it will convert it to the date in `Europe/London`, string date is used verbatim.

 ### Exceptions

 This library will throw exceptions implementing `Exception\Exception` if